adventuretron/adventuretron/README.md

 There are some file system limitations to building apps that work on the web compared to building them as electron apps.
 But maybe those can be overcome?
 [Issue #2](https://github.com/sethvincent/adventuretron/issues/2)

+### What should the API/usage of adventuretron look like?

+I expect there will be separate adventuretron modules for the main electron process and the renderer process.
+See an early sketch of how the API might look: [Issue #3](https://github.com/sethvincent/adventuretron/issues/3)